Are you looking for a simple fall dessert to serve at Thanksgiving or Christmas? This McCormick pumpkin pie is it!

 So, just to be on the safe side, keep in mind these three important tips to make sure your pie won’t crack.

-First, don’t overmix the filling.
-Whisk them together gently just until the ingredients are well-combined.
+1. Don’t overmix the filling.
+Whisk the ingredients together gently just until they are well-combined.

 Don’t use an electric mixer for this.
 The filling will come together easily even if you just use a wire whisk.